 The entire conference will use the e-meeting platform Zoom.
 In order to participate, please read the following and see further below for instructions of how to connect and install the Zoom client - we strongly recommend everybody to do that because it will give you much better technical quality.

-Links to the sessions and will be provided shortly before the conference starts.
+Links to the sessions will be provided to all registered participants shortly before the conference starts.

 Important for all!

 - The key note lectures will be pre-recorded.
 After each lecture, we open for a live questions-and-comments session where the audience can interact IRL with the speakers.